 -Engaging rather than controlling managers are more effective, e.g., showing appreciation, respect and

 -An effective way for employees to voice their views and concerns

 -Behaviour which is consistent with the organisations stated values and evidenced at all levels in an organisation

 To me it doesn’t matter that this work is 9 years old – it matters much more that a credible piece of work has not seen the take up you would expect across Local Government.
 Much of this is due to the very budget challenges that prevent a lot of this work being delivered anyway.
 But the sector is hampered, in my view, by the lack of a consistent voice on what leadership (and management) is required and what we should be doing to ensure it is implemented.

 Here, NHS and Blue Light colleagues have an advantage with their national colleges and Leadership frameworks.
-I am all for ensuring that we reflect place in our leaders and managers, but that does not preclude the development of a Local Government framework that sets out clear expectation of what leadership and management looks like across the sector.
+I am all for ensuring that we reflect place in our leaders and managers, but that does not preclude the development of a Local Government framework that sets out a clear expectation of what leadership and management looks like across the sector.

-Additionally – and this very much applies to HR & OD colleagues – it’s essential that we ensure that all of our investment spend on leadership and management is evidence based.
+Additionally – and this very much applies to HR & OD colleagues – it’s essential that we ensure that all of our investment spend on leadership and management is evidence-based.

 The happy news is that SOLACE (with some support from PPMA) has been working on such a framework.
-On behalf of PPMA I am very much looking forward to proactively supporting the roll out of this framework and encouraging HR & OD leaders to take a leading role in promoting good leadership and development in our organisations.
+On behalf of PPMA, I am very much looking forward to proactively supporting the rollout of this framework and encouraging HR & OD leaders to take a leading role in promoting good leadership and development in our organisations.